statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/finalize-a-channel-happy.md

 title: Finalize a channel (happy)
 ---

-Finalization of a state channel is a necessary step before defunding it (i.e. releasing the assets that were deposited on chain, in the case of direct funding).
+Finalization of a state channel is a necessary step before defunding it.
 In the so-called 'happy' case, all participants cooperate to achieve this.

 A participant wishing to end the state channel will sign a state with `isFinal = true`.
-Then, the other participants support that state.
-Once a full set of `n` such signatures exists \(this set is known as a **finalization proof**\) anyone in possession may use it to finalize the `outcome` on-chain.
+Then, the other participants may support that state.
+Once a full set of `n` such signatures exists \(this set is known as a **finalization proof**\) the channel is said to be 'closed' or 'finalized'.

+In most cases, the channel would be finalized and defunded off chain, and no contract calls are necessary.

+## Call `conclude`

+In the case where assets were deposited against the channel on chain (the case of direct funding), anyone in possession of a finalization proof may use it to finalize the `outcome` on-chain.
 They would do this by calling `conclude` on the adjudicator.

-## Call `conclude`
+This enables [assets to be released](./release-assets).

 The conclude method allows anyone with sufficient off-chain state to immediately finalize an outcome for a channel without having to wait for a challenge to expire (more on that later).